distbit0/distbit.xyz/_posts/2023-06-15-Use-of-Zettelkasten-in-agent-memory-.md

 - for each idea/memory, an agent should store semantic links to other ideas
 	- these can be added or removed over time as new connections/relevant ideas are discovered
 		- allows for more efficiently finding relevant ideas when solving problem/carrying out a task
-- more thoughts on this topic can be found in [[Learning as adding new functions to a concept network-ghp]] and [[AI Agent memory optimisation design-ghp]]
+- more thoughts on this topic can be found in [[Learning as adding new functions to a concept network ghp]] and [[AI Agent memory optimisation design ghp]]